Distributing free printed and promotional material

 |A single product / event / venue||1 point|

 5. How many distributors will you be using?

 The council reserves the right to refuse to give consent to any applicant where we consider that the proposed distribution would likely lead to defacement of the designated land.
 Where this happens the applicant will be informed of the decision and the reasons for refusal.
 Examples of where this might occur is where an applicant has caused defacement on a previous occasion or where there is a distribution planned that is of such a scale and/or planned in such a way that the distributors are unable to meet the standard conditions.

-The council also reserve the right to refuse to give consent if the applicant has been convicted of an offence of distributing free printed matter without consent within the last five years, or paid a fixed penalty notice relating to this offence in the last three years.
+The council also reserves the right to refuse to give consent if the applicant has been convicted of an offence of distributing free printed matter without consent within the last five years, or paid a fixed penalty notice relating to this offence in the last three years.